BYUI-ECEN-361-F25/lab-10-ipc-examples-davidorozcolopez/Documentation/Assignment.md

 4.)
 Now change one of the priorities of these two tasks, re-compile,  and re-run.
 How has the behavior changed?
-<mark>When I increased the priority for D4, then only this LED turns on every time I press button1.<br><br>
+<mark>When I increased the priority for LED D4, then only this LED turns on every time I press button1.<br><br>

 ## Part 2: Mutexes